Control Pod egress traffic using FQDN network policies

 TTL expiration

 FQDNNetworkPolicy honors the TTL provided by a DNS record.
 If a Pod attempts to contact an expired IP address after the TTL of the DNS record has elapsed, new connections are rejected.
-Long lived connections whose duration exceeds the TTL of the DNS record should not experience traffic disruption while conntrack considers the connection still active.
+Long lived connections whose duration exceeds the TTL of the DNS record shouldn't experience traffic disruption while conntrack considers the connection still active.

 FQDNNetworkPolicy and NetworkPolicy